 Rover P5 and P5B Rear Leaf Spring Pads.
 One of the things I find fascinating about these cars is the history you can uncover, a history that stretches back to when Britain had a vibrant British-owned motor industry.
 The strangest things can trigger the search for this history, all made possible by the internet.
-I’m afraid this article may not be of interest to everyone, but I find this stuff fascinating.
+I find this stuff fascinating.

 A case in point is the rear leaf spring pads.
 These are small discs of plastic that fit at the end of the leafs in the rear springs.
 The idea being that as the spring flexes, the discs prevent the ends of the individual leafs from rubbing against each other, which causes thinning of the leaf and can lead to breakage.
-The pads also reduce or eliminate squeaking as the leafs slide against each other.
+The pads also reduce friction (or ‘stiction’ in modern suspension terminology) and reduce noise as the leafs slide against each other.

 As part of refurbishing the rear leaf springs on my car, I decided to strip them down, and get them re-tempered and re-set, and I could then inspect them for wear and grease the leafs.
 Four of the leafs on the P5 and P5B have pads at the ends – basically thin plastic discs with a ‘pip’ on one side that fits in a hole in the leaf and prevents the pad moving around.
 These pads wear, but are no longer available, so owners either leave them out completely or make their own – I’ve seen Tupperware lids cut up, Pringles lids, and sheets of very soft Polyurethane used as replacements.